soazcomms/soazcomms.github.io/README.md

 * U is the type of the unit, S (T) for SQM (TESS)
 * SiteName describes the site
 * yy is the year when the data are obtained
-+ ss is a sequence number for files uploaded each year
++ sss is a sequence number for files uploaded each year

+Two other GitHub workflows harvest data for processing:
+- [**DSN-get-SQM**] finds and downloads new SQM data uploaded manually to a google drive that DSNsoaz owns.
++ [**DSN-get-TESS**] finds and downloads new TESS data monthly.

 ### Step 2
 **DSN-process_data** looks for data in DSNdata/NEW.
 If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.